openharmony/docs/en/application-dev/reference/apis/js-apis-fileAccess.md

       },
     ]
     try {
-      // this.context is passed by MainAbility.
+      // this.context is passed by EntryAbility.
       fileAccessHelper = fileAccess.createFileAccessHelper(this.context, wantInfos);
       if (!fileAccessHelper)
         console.error("createFileAccessHelper interface returns an undefined object");